juergenweb/FieldtypeSimpleAddress/README.md

 # Processwire-Simple-Address-Inputfield-Fieldtype
 A simple inputfield and fieldtype to store an address.
 There is no special functionality inside, but the big advantage is, that you don´t need to use multiple fields in ProcessWire and each field of the address is fully searchable.
 Adding only 1 field is much more comfortable.
+As an addition you can add longitude and latitude of an address for usage in maps.

+The coordinates will not be geocoded automatically, so you have to enter them manually.
+The advantage is that you do not need an API-Key or a registration at Google or other providers, so you are completely independent and you can use these coordinates in your prefered maps.

 ## What it does

-This fieldtype let you enter various data of an address such as street, number, postalcode,....
+This fieldtype let you enter various data of an address such as street, number, postalcode,.... and optional latitude and longitude.
 ![alt text](https://github.com/juergenweb/Processwire-Simple-Address-Inputfield-Fieldtype/blob/master/SimpleAddress.png?raw=true)

 ### Output the values in templates